itseez3d/metaperson/docs/business-integration/js_api.md

 * `data.eventName` - is set to `model_generated`.
 * `data.avatarCode` - a code of the generated avatar.
 * `data.gender` - a gender of the generated avatar.
 Possible values: `male` and `female`.
-* `data.photoFileName` - a name of the photo file from which this avatar was generated.
+* `data.photoFileName` - the name of the photo file from which this avatar was generated.
 * `data.photoUrl` - a link to the source photo.
 The link is valid till the next avatar is generated.

 This event is available only for the **Desktop version**.